• About

 Jump to Recipe Print Recipe

-Tarator sauce is a delicious tahini-based sauce that goes with EVERYTHING.
+Tarator sauce is a delicious tahini-based sauce made with crushed garlic and lemon juice.
 My family always served it as a sauce with fish and sandwiches, as a dip with fried cauliflower, falafel, and appetizers, and even as a salad dressing.

 tahini dressing tarator sauce